 In Connecticut, nearly one in five children is hungry or food insecure and does not get enough food outside of the free meal programs provided by the public schools.
-Hunger doesn’t take a break on the weekend, and so JFSGNH, in partnership with Women’s Philanthropy of the Jewish Federation of Greater New Haven, are working to alleviate this situation in our local area.
+Hunger doesn’t take a break on the weekend, so JFS is working to alleviate this situation in our local area.

-Each week, volunteers pack bags of food for children – most of whom are from low-income households and are chronically hungry due to a variety of circumstances that prevent them from having regular access to food.
+Volunteers pack bags of food for children – many are from low-income households and are chronically hungry due to a variety of circumstances that prevent them from having regular access to food.

-The bags, designed to discreetly tuck in backpacks, contain kid-friendly foods that they can be easily opened and are ready to eat, such as shelf stable milk, cereal, pasta, dried fruit, nut-free granola bars, fruit and pudding cups, juice boxes, among other items.
+The bags, designed to discreetly tuck into backpacks, contain kid-friendly foods that can be easily opened and are ready to eat.
+Foods such as cereal, pasta, chicken, dried fruit, nut-free granola bars, juice, pretzels, fruit cups or applesauce.

 Currently Food4Kids serves East Rock Community Magnet School, Dr. Reginald Mayo Early Childhood School and Clinton Avenue School in New Haven.
 The program runs throughout the academic school year.
 For more information, contact Mara Ginsberg, at 203-389-5599, ext.
 119 or email at email@example.com.